AlexOgden/RecceDNS/docs/README.md

 - Bruteforce subdomains with a wordlist.
 	- Show the resource record data for each subdomain or simply just show the domain.
 	- Retry failed queries.
 If a query fails for networking/protocol issues, retry at the end of enumeration or disable.
-	- Use an optional delay between queries (Fixed, Random Range, and Adaptive)
+	- Use an optional delay between queries (Fixed, Random Range, and Adaptive).
 - SRV enumeration, use a wordlist with the query argument set to SRV to find common SRV records.
 - Reverse IP PTR for a single IP address, CIDR notation, or range.
 - Search for subdomains based Certificate Transparency using crt.sh.